webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ;CoreOS: TODO

+=== Conventions in place ===

+Idea is that any service use default configuration as if its local, use of equivalent service to delegate/proxy to specialized set of servers

+;email: Each server uses ''localhost'' as their email server gateway, but the local email server then uses a specialized VM only for sending emails
+;memcached (still in evaluation): Each application server (i.e. a server that runs a web application backend technology such as ''PHP'' or ''Python'') acts as if ''Memcached'' is local, but in fact a service called ''Nutcracker'' (a.k.a.
+TwEmProxy) is configured to talk to more than one Memcached servers serving the purpose of keeping a local copy of the data.

-== 2013 ==
+== Work done per year ==

+=== 2013 ===

+* ''Started working on WebPlatform on July 2013''
-* Installation of our own Analytics solution using '''Piwik''', at ''stats.webplatform.org'''
+* Installation '''Piwik''', at '''stats.webplatform.org''' to gather Analytics data
 * Only one set of Virtual Machines (VMs) exposing live site, no room to work on improvements without risks of affecting live site
 * Deployment scripts were assuming exactly one deployment, making it hard to do gradual roll out
+* In configuration files, every IP Addresses were scattered around and I had to search around to adjust changes so that the servers would get the information updated
-* VMs were running with two different OS versions: Ubuntu 10.04 and 12.04
+* VMs were running with two different OS versions: Ubuntu 10.04 and 12.04, no automatic installation of security patches
 * Setup of a private OpenStack at DreamHost ("DHO"; DreamHost OpenStack) cluster from a 4 blades server, server was lent by DreamHost
 * Server migration from HP Cloud into DHO [[WPD:Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider|2013 Migrating to a new Cloud Provider]]
 * Work on MySQL cluster so we could have off-site hot backup (i.e. database replication on a remote site, with logs transferred through SSL)